-This training is ready for everyone to begin now, and our LIVE sessions are scheduled for June 2023.
+This training is ready for everyone to begin now, and our LIVE sessions are scheduled for June and August 2023.

 You an start whenever you want throughout the year, and once you’ve completed everything, it’s all still here for you.
 Whenever you need it, just keep coming back for more.

 Strala combines the movement and healing wisdom of tai chi with the form vocabularies of yoga, tai chi, and qigong, to help people release stress, move easily through challenge, and live radiantly inspiring lives.

 It begins with a mindset, that says our best way to get where we’re going is to feel good along the way.
 It also works miracles for whole health, helping us to find ease in our bodies and minds, and create the right conditions both for healing and optimal performance.

 In our Strala Training Courses, you learn to shape your destiny on every level that counts, from your psychology, chemistry and neurology, to your chromosomes and even gene expression.
 The unique set of skills you develop – for connecting with yourself and others, unblocking your energy, healing what needs healing and accomplishing challenge with ease – uncovers your ability to create the life you want, and be an inspiring leader to the people around you.

 If you have any questions or need something, it’s always fine to reach us directly, using Mike@StralaYoga.com.

 Thank you so much everybody, we’re excited to get started with you here.

 – Tara & Mike

 We need a practice that’s practiced always, in all the hours, in all the places, so that healing and empowering ourselves isn’t something left to the side, but occupies our center.